 Once the Board of Examiners has completed its assessment of your application materials, you will be contacted in writing, typically within one week.
 To facilitate this communication, the registration decision will typically be sent to you via email.

-There are two possible outcomes following this assessment by the Board:
+There are three possible outcomes following this assessment by the Board:

 - If both the academic and experience requirements are met, and it is determined that you possess equivalent registration with another psychology regulatory body, the Board may approve your name for placement on the Register of Psychologists, pending your completion of a Transfer Interview.
 In other words, your application would be approved, but you must complete an in-person interview before you would be granted regular registration.
 We do our best to accommodate interviewees, subject to availability, as the Board completes other exams and interviews on the same days.
 Temporary registration is available, if required while one is waiting to complete the interview.
 After their application is reviewed, applicants can wait to schedule a time that is convenient for them.
 Regular registration will be available after your completion of the interview.